cfengine/documentation/manuals/design-center/configure-sketches-community.markdown

 * Visit the [Design Center API][The Design Center API] for reference.

-* Once you are ready to start [writing Design Center sketches][Write a new Sketch (Enterprise and Community)], refer to the [sketch structure][Sketch Structure] documentation.
+* Once you are ready to start [writing Design Center sketches][Write a new Sketch], refer to the [sketch structure][Sketch Structure] documentation.